oneapi-src/level-zero-spec/include/tools/PROG.md

 - The list of available Metric Groups and their Metrics is device-specific.

 The following APIs provide all the information needed for identification and usage.
-- Metric Group properties are accessed through function ::xetMetricGroupGetProperties, returning
+- Metric Group properties are accessed through function ::zetMetricGroupGetProperties, returning
-  ::xet_metric_group_properties_t.
+  ::zet_metric_group_properties_t.
-- Metric properties are accessed through function ::xetMetricGetProperties, returning
+- Metric properties are accessed through function ::zetMetricGetProperties, returning
-  ::xet_metric_properties_t.
+  ::zet_metric_properties_t.

 A common tool flow is to enumerate metrics looking for a specific Metric Group.
 Depending on the metrics required for a specific scenario a tool may choose to run the workload multiple times,